Justin DuPratt White

-Justin DuPratt White (1869–1939) was an American attorney best known for co-founding the White & Case law firm.
-In 1939 he was chairman of the Cornell University Board of Trustees.
+Justin DuPratt White (July 14, 1869 – July 25, 1939) was an American attorney who co-founded White & Case, a New York City-based global law firm, in 1901.
+He served as a member of the Board of Trustees at Cornell University from 1928 until his death, and briefly as its chairman in 1939.

 Early life and education

-White was born in Middletown, NY in 1869.
-He was the third of four children born to Charles White, a merchant, and Elizabeth White.
+White was born in Middletown, New York, on July 14, 1869, the third of four children born to Charles White, a merchant, and Elizabeth White.

-White graduated from Nyack High School in 1885 among the first class of students to be awarded state diplomas.
-He earned a scholarship to Cornell University, where he was editor of the Cornell Daily Sun and was a member of the Alpha Tau Omega fraternity.
-He graduated in 1890.and was admitted to the New York State Bar in 1892.
+In 1895, White graduated from Nyack High School, where he was among the first class of students to be awarded state diplomas.
+He was awarded a scholarship to Cornell University, where he was editor of The Cornell Daily Sun and was a member of Alpha Tau Omega fraternity.
+He attended Cornell Law School, where he graduated with an LL.B. in 1890, and was subsequently admitted to the New York State Bar in 1892.

 White & Case LLP

-In 1902, White and George B. Case founded the law firm White & Case, which served prominent corporate clients such as Bankers Trust Company, as well as Cornell University.
+On May 1, 1901, White and George B. Case founded the law firm White & Case, which served prominent corporate clients, including Bankers Trust Company, Cornell University, and others.

 Honors and awards

-In 1919, White received a chevalier of the Legion of Honor by the French Foreign Legion.
+In 1919, White received a Chevalier of the Legion of Honor by the French Foreign Legion.
 Colgate University awarded White an LLD degree in 1936.
-He was names as a commission of the Palisades Interstate Park in 1900.
+He was named a commissioner of the Palisades Interstate Park in 1900.
 He served as president of the Palisades Interstate Park Commission from 1925 until 1939.

-Involvement with Cornell University
+Cornell University

 On May 5, 1928, the Cornell University Board of Trustees elected White as a trustee to fill a vacancy, and he continued to serve until his death.

 While on the board, White served on the Buildings and Grounds Committee, Law School Committee, and Medical School Committee.
 He was elected chairman of the board of trustees in 1939, but because of his untimely death, had the shortest tenure as chairman in the university's history.

 In his will, which was 30 pages long, White stipulated that any funds from his multi-million dollar beyond the first eight beneficiaries go to Cornell University.

 Legacy

-White & Case endowed the J. DuPratt White Professor of Law in his honor.
+White & Case endowed the J. DuPratt White Professorship of Law at Cornell Law School in his honor.